 World’s population facing a water crisis

-Projected water related income loss for Texas by 2030
+Projected water related income loss for Texas in 2030

 People globally currently get water from desalination